ysskrishna/social-links/README.md

 # Social Links

-A lightweight Python library for detecting, validating, and sanitizing social media profile URLs.
-Supports 25+ platforms with customizable regex patterns and automatic URL normalization.
+A lightweight, zero-dependency Python library for detecting, validating, and sanitizing social media profile URLs.
+Supports 25+ platforms out of the box with automatic URL normalization, username extraction, and customizable regex patterns for extensibility.

 ## Features